Best Chilean Foods and Where to Find Them in Santiago, Chile

 Pastel de Choclo

 Think shepherd’s pie meets summer corn.
-A clay dish layered with pino (that same beef/onion mix), chicken, a hard-boiled egg and olives, all under a sweet-savory mash of puréed fresh corn that caramelizes on top.
+A clay dish layered with pino (the same beef-and-onion mix), chicken, a hard-boiled egg and olives, all under a sweet-savory mash of puréed fresh corn that caramelises on top.

-Where: Family restaurants (picadas) in Ñuñoa and Maipú; seasonal favorite from December–March.
+Where: Family restaurants (picadas) in Ñuñoa and Maipú; seasonal favourite from December through March.

 Cazuela

 A clear, golden broth that arrives with generous chunks of beef or chicken, a whole piece of corn on the cob, squash, potato, and rice or noodles.
-It’s Chile in a bowl, especially on drizzly winter days.
+Chile in a bowl, particularly on drizzly winter days.

-Where: Menú del día diners around La Vega and fondas during national holidays (September).
+Where: Menú del día diners around La Vega and fondas during national holidays in September.

 Chorrillana is the ultimate comfort food in Santiago, Chile